Now That You’re Getting to Grips with the Cause of Your Dog’s Predicament, What Does a Hypoallergenic Dog Food Look

 The above diets are simple, nutritious.
 We are hoping the very first one we try works, he eats is and he doesn’t have any of his symptoms.
 We want a few weeks of good health before we move on.
 However, it might not work first time, be ready for that.
 I usually tell folk to get two types of meat.
 Work with one and have the te not always the case.
 Prepare yourself for that. hypoallergenic diet for your dog as we can get at the moment (meaning they’re unlikely to cause a reaction).
 They are also infinitely better than any dry food and easily half the price.
 Remember every patient is different so one diet may work well for some and not for others, it’s the nature of the disease.

 Try not to add anything to the diets above as it will fudge the results, as you will learn later on.
-That said, feel free to supplement dogs with skin problems with cod liver oil capsules (1000mg capsule per 20kg of body weight).
+That said, feel free to supplement dogs with skin problems with good quality omega 3 and the few other bits below.
 If he has gut problems you can add some chamomile for digestion (make a strong cup of tea and add a tablespoon) or some slippery elm, or both, but that’s about it.
 Our product BF8 is based on these two herbs and a couple of other inclusions.
 It would work here too…